Skip to content

-As we enter Febraury 2026, Kansas City mortgage rates have shifted from the volatility of previous years into a more balanced environment.
-Following the January 2026 Fed Rate Update, many buyers in neighborhoods like Overland Park and Lee’s Summit are weighing the long-term security of a fixed payment against the tactical savings of an Adjustable-Rate Mortgage (ARM).
-Understanding this choice is the key to managing your monthly budget in the current market.
+As we navigate the May 2026 spring market, Kansas City mortgage rates have shifted from the high volatility of previous years into a more data-dependent consolidation phase.
+Following recent Federal Reserve pauses, many regional buyers in neighborhoods like Overland Park, Lee’s Summit, and the Northland are weighing the long-term security of a fixed payment against the tactical initial savings of an Adjustable-Rate Mortgage (ARM).
+Understanding this choice is the key to managing your monthly budget in the current market environment.

 The Current 2026 Rate Landscape